ragger-meister/stack-docs-tracker/cuda/2025-11-14_cuda_docs_update.md

 ---
 date: 2025-11-14
 technology: cuda
-title: Cuda docs  daily check
+title: Cuda docs – daily check
 tags:
-  - docs-change
+  - docs-check
   - auto-generated
 sources:
   - https://docs.nvidia.com/cuda/index.html
-hash_previous:
+hash_previous: 6be26e010e2d32bcc595cac12cda5fad3fa19a25337f35d8226cde93e66bf024
 hash_current: 6be26e010e2d32bcc595cac12cda5fad3fa19a25337f35d8226cde93e66bf024
+layout: engineering-devlog
 ---

-# Cuda docs  daily check
+# Cuda docs – daily check

+## Context

+Daily documentation scan for **Cuda**.
+On this run, no relevant content drift was detected based on hash comparison.

-## High-level summary
+## Observed changes

-- Detected a content change in the official documentation sources.
+- No significant differences in the tracked documentation sources.
-- The exact diff is not stored here, but this note marks that something changed in the upstream docs for Cuda.

-## Details
+## Technical details

-- Previous combined hash: `N/A`
-- New combined hash: `6be26e010e2d32bcc595cac12cda5fad3fa19a25337f35d8226cde93e66bf024`
+- Combined hash: `6be26e010e2d32bcc595cac12cda5fad3fa19a25337f35d8226cde93e66bf024`

 ### Tracked sources

 - https://docs.nvidia.com/cuda/index.html

-## Notes / next actions

-- [ ] Review the upstream documentation pages and identify the most relevant changes.
-- [ ] Update any local notes or code examples that depend on this documentation.
+## Impact

+- Local notes and examples are still aligned with the current upstream docs (as far as this coarse check can tell).

+## Follow-up

+- [ ] No immediate action required.
+- [ ] (Optional) Skim the docs if you are about to start new work related to this technology.